DertjeR/project_research_methods/README.md

 ### Executing program

-* Step-by-sep commands to access the karora server, replace 's1231234 with your own s- or p-number
+* Command to access the karora server, replace 's1231234 with your own s- or p-number
 ```
 ssh s1231234@karora.let.rug.nl
 ```